-Repligen (repligen.com) is an American developer and producer of materials used in the manufacture of biological drugs, with around half of its workforce based in Sweden.
+Repligen (repligen.com) is an American developer and producer of materials used in the manufacture of biological drugs (medicines derived from living organisms), with around half of its workforce based in Sweden.

-The company has recently reported rising quarterly revenue and orders, although annual revenue was flat, reflected in the relative share price performance of the past year.
-It indicated plans to expand its operations, suggesting potential involvement in considerable M&A activity in the coming months and years.
-This could enable Repligen to offer support focused on an increasing range of new modalities including viral vectors and nucleic acids, as the sector becomes more complex.
+The company has recently reported rising quarterly revenue and orders, although annual revenue was flat, reflected in the relative share price weakness of the past year.
+It has signalled its desire to become a "significantly bigger business in the not-too-distant future", in the words of its CEO, suggesting it could be involved in considerable M&A (merger and acquisition) activity in the coming months and years.
+This will allow Repligen to offer support focused on an increasing range of new modalities (emerging types of therapies or drug delivery technologies) including viral vectors and nucleic acids, as the sector becomes increasingly complex.